 Thanks to the wrinkles and tiny pumps in the intestines, the small intestine in an adult actually occupies a rather large surface area—around 300 square meters (358 square yards), or the approximate equivalent of two tennis courts.
 34

 In this wide area, the absorption of nutrients takes place.
 Food is first broken down and turned into a paste, which is then spread out over the interior of the intestine in a thin layer, so that the cells can easily absorb all the nutrients in food.

 All the process during digestion depicted above are performed in a complete and ordered manner.
-The digestive system’s flawless creation, which never gives rise to any confusion, belongs to Allah.

 One of the small intestine’s special features is its ability to absorb just enough of certain needed substances.
 For example, too much iron can harm the body.
 Iron reaching the intestines above a particular level is excreted without being digested.
 Were this not to happen, the result would be serious illnesses.